envision-projects/envision-projects.github.io/content/mechanical/walking-robot.md

 Head to: Tutorials -> [Motion Study: SolidWorks](/tutorials/solidworks-motion-study/) and walk through the tutorial.
 You will learn to create camera keyframes, animations, basic motors, physics simulations, and motion analyses.
 You should at least read through the entire tutorial and try out some of the examples.

 For the purposes of this project, you should complete the Animation and Motion Analysis sections of the tutorial.
 The exported animation file and trace path data will be turned in alongside your project.

+## P﻿utting it all together

+H﻿opefully by now you have completed the motion study tutorial and have a moving animation.
+Now you need to finish building the actual robot which may be tedious.
+I would suggest that you laser-cut the leg links as that will be much faster than 3D printing or machining.
+The chassis will most likely have to be 3D printed depending on how much detail you put into it.
+Be sure to include a convenient place to store the battery on the robot.